J. W. Kelly

-James Watt Kelly was the founder of J. W. Kelly & Co and Chattanooga’s first post Civil War distillery in 1866.
+James Watt Kelly was an Irish-American businessman.
+Kelly was the founder of J. W. Kelly & Co and Chattanooga’s first post Civil War distillery.
 His empire expanded to include: tobacco, cigars, cigarettes, domestic and international spirit imports, and a vast amount of real estate ventures across many states.

 Early life

 James Watt Kelly was born on February 26, 1844, in Waterford, Ireland.
-When J. W. Kelly was eight years old, his family moved from Waterford to Dublin, where he received a business education, specifically in the wholesale wine trade.
+When Kelly was eight years old, his family moved from Waterford to Dublin, where he received a business education, specifically in the wholesale wine trade.

-His father’s name was Henry and he was an auctioneer.
-His mother's name was Margaret Watt.
-Kelly had two sisters: Mary Agnes Kelly Scott and Eliza Jane Kelly Smith.
+His father’s name was Henry William Kelly, and he was an auctioneer, with offices in Dublin and Waterford.
+Henry Kelly's office in Waterford was at 18 Lombard Street; which was the birthplace of New Zealand's first governor, William Hobson.
+Kelly's mother's name was Eliza Watt.
+The Kelly's had three children, including two daughters: Mary Agnes Kelly Scott and Eliza Jane Kelly Smith.
 J. W. Kelly and Lord Roberts were first cousins.
 Kelly was also related to James Watt, who was a barrister and Queen Victoria's proctor for Ireland in 1850.
 Another of Kelly's relatives was Dr. John Watt, a surgeon in the British Army who served in the Crimean Campaign.
-Dr. Watt passed away at Kelly's home in Chattanooga in 1890.
+Dr. Watt died at Kelly's home in Chattanooga in 1890.

 In February 1863, just after his nineteenth birthday, J. W. Kelly emigrated to New York.
 He lived and worked in New York for a year, and then decided to move to Nashville, Tennessee.
 There he worked for a man named R.H.
 Singleton, who was in the book and stationery business.
 Kelly assisted Singleton with compiling and printing the first directory ever published in Nashville.

-It is important to note the environment in Nashville that J. W. Kelly willingly entered.
-Tennessee was the last state to join the Confederacy in 1861, and Nashville was targeted by the Union forces for a couple of reasons: it was the capital of the state, and it was also a significant shipping port.
+Tennessee was the last state to join the Confederacy in 1861.
+At the time, Nashville was targeted by the Union forces as the capital of the state, and for its significant shipping port.
 Union forces occupied the city as early as 1862.

 In December 1864, the Battle of Nashville ensued.
 The Confederate Army of Tennessee was nearly destroyed, and the Union troops seized Nashville and held onto it, despite several attempts by the Confederacy to reclaim the city.
 The population boomed due to the available jobs in places like the depot, warehouses, and hospitals.
 As a result, Nashville also had a successful red-light district and dozens of saloons.
 Kelly utilized his early business education and he rectified and sold his own whiskey.

 Kelly married Elizabeth (Lizzie) Jane Short on September 3, 1870, in Waterford, Ireland.
-Mrs. Kelly was an equally prominent figure in Chattanooga society, known for hosting elaborate home parties as well as serving on the board of several church and charity events.
+Mrs. Kelly became an equally prominent figure in Chattanooga society, known for hosting elaborate home parties as well as serving on the board of several church and charity events.